 5) the mass of the projectile.

-003. What determines the degree of gaping of the wound?
+003. What determines the degree of wound gaping?

 1) depth of damage;